Kampot and Kep | Off the Beaten Track in Cambodia

 Nowadays Kampot has quite a good selection of places to eat and drink, more so than the smaller towns of Kratie and Kampong Cham that I visited earlier in the year.
 We tried a few out during our stay but sadly only had the chance to eat in one place in Kep during our short visit.

-Rusty Keyhole – again on the riverside road is probably the oldest restaurant in Kampot and is famous for its humungous ribs.
-We’d been recommended this place by numerous people over the years but had never tried it.
-This time we made sure to see if their ribs lived up to their reputation, which they did.
 Instead of a rack of ribs with a thin layer of meat, this appeared to be the entire side of a pig!
 Andy and I opted for the half rack each smothered in their secret recipe sauce.
-They cost $6USD (£4.23) each and were massive, I’m glad we didn’t have a whole rack each as tempted because we’d never have finished them.
-There are other non-rib options such as Chicken Pesto Pasta which Dad had for $5 USD (£3.53).
+I’m glad we didn’t have a whole rack each as tempted because we’d never have finished them.
+There are other non-rib options such as Chicken Pesto Pasta which Dad had.

-There is a strip of restaurants along the waterfront next to the Crab Market in Kep but they are much of a muchness.
+There’s a strip of restaurants along the waterfront next to the Crab Market in Kep but they are much of a muchness.
 Andy and I have only ever eaten in one restaurant – Kimly, which has a great reputation.
 I also took Dad there for lunch on our tuk tuk tour:

 Where to Stay in Kampot and Kep